dylanell/sentence-2-vec/README.md

  ### Training:

 Training options and hyperparameters are pulled from the `config.yaml` file and can be changed by editing the file contents.
-The `train.py` script accepts only several specific values for the `model_type` variable in `config.yaml` corresponding to the type of NLP model you would like to train.
+The training script will write a vocabulary file, a model parameters file, and `tensorboard` summary writer files to the output directory.
+All `tensorboard` summary files will be located within a `runs` directory.
 Train a model by running the command:

 ```
 $ python train.py